Trump calls for a deal on the war in Gaza as signs of progress emerge

 Trump raised expectations Friday for a deal, saying there could be a ceasefire agreement within the next week.
 Taking questions from reporters, he said, “We’re working on Gaza and trying to get it taken care of.”

 Trump has repeatedly called for Israel and Hamas to end the war in Gaza.
-Despite an eight-week ceasefire reached just as Trump was taking office earlier this year, attempts since then to bring the sides toward a new agreement have failed.
+Despite an eight-week ceasefire reached just as Trump took office earlier this year, attempts since then to bring the sides toward a new agreement have failed.

-A top adviser to Netanyahu, Israeli Minister for Strategic Affairs Ron Dermer, was set to travel to Washington this week for talks on a ceasefire.

 Trump post slams Netanyahu corruption trial